 All rides begin at Solé East from the main entrance.

-Find other Hotels or Airbnbs in the area:
+Find other Hotels in the area:

 Ride 1: Total Distance: 6 miles.
 Locals Only—visit a State Park, eat lobster for dinner, and catch a beautiful sunset.